eastgenomics/eggd_fusioninspector/README.md

 The below option is unlikely to be needed with our workflow:
 * --samples_file SAMPLES_FILE

-## Notes
-* This app is not ready for production use

 ## This app was made by East GLH